- +1 624 518 1345

 People who have a degree in humanities, cultures and languages may work as humanitarians, historians, politicians, activists, administrators, educators, writers, artists, entrepreneurs, or researchers to name a few.
 They may contribute to individuals, communities and societies and work in rural or urban, local, national, or international settings.
 They may work independently or as a part of non-profit or for-profit agencies.
 They may work full-time, part-time, or as contractors or freelancers.
 They may enjoy options in any number of fields and find a diversity of options in career paths.
 If this is something you may be interested in, earning a degree in humanities, cultures, and languages may be a wonderful option.

-The Department of Chemical Engineering offers graduate programs leading to the Master of Science and Doctor of Philosophy degrees.
+The UCSB Department of Anthropology offers courses of study leading to the Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) degrees.
+There are three specializations in the MA and Ph.D.